spcourse/python/en/installing/40 conda-env-sp/contents.md

     conda activate SP

-If everything worked correctly, you will now see that your terminal shows `(progLab)`.
+If everything worked correctly, you will now see that your terminal shows `(SP)`.

 **Important:** If you want to use all of the libraries you've just installed and `import` them in your own code, you will have to have *this* environment active.
 We recommend you *always* have this environment active when working on assignments.

 To make sure that the environment we just installed is started _every time_ we start a new terminal, we can run some commands.

-To make sure that the `progLab` environment is activated every time that we start a terminal, we can run the following command:
+To make sure that the `SP` environment is activated every time that we start a terminal, we can run the following command:

-    echo 'conda activate progLab' >> ~/.bash_profile
+    echo 'conda activate SP' >> ~/.bash_profile

 We now need to perform two more commands, that will ensure that Python and sqlite function as intended on Windows: